dmaas2908/pipeline-example/README.md

 First edit build.conf to include variables appropriate for your system.

+Edit: I removed build.conf from the repo entirely because I kept on accidentally recommitting it with the URI for a slightly sensitive github repo.
+Grepping for uppercase global variables in build.sh should give you a list of variables.
+Make sure minikube is enabled if you're using minikube.

 Minikube needs to be running.
 The nginx module should be installed and I think the driver should be set to docker

 minikube enable nginx